 In determining investment objectives and a suitable investment strategy for the Scheme, the Trustee takes into account an appropriate time horizon.
-The appropriate time horizon will be reviewed periodically noting the inherent uncertainties in the length of time that benefits are expected to be paid from the Scheme.
+The Trustee believes that an appropriate time horizon will be the period over which benefits are expected to be paid from the Scheme.